FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th September 2017.md

 €200,000

-He concluded by outlining proposals for 2018 expenditure.--- 8
+He concluded by outlining proposals for 2018 expenditure.
+---
+8

 Councillor Prendiville proposed that the Council call on the Minister to restore the